ibm-cloud-docs/vmware-service/common/api-change-log.md

 {: #vmware-service-api-change-log}

 In this change log, you can learn about the most recent changes, improvements, and updates for the [{{site.data.keyword.vmware-service_short}} API](/apidocs/vmware-service).
 The change log lists the changes that were made, ordered by the date they were released.
 Changes to existing API versions are compatible with existing client applications.

+## 23 May 2025
+{: #vmware-service-23-may-2025}

+Updated the `/vdcs` API so that the `compute_ha_enabled` value is identical in both the request and response bodies.
+This change provides a consistent representation of the compute high availability (HA) setting.
+For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).

 ## 7 April 2025
 {: #vmware-service-7-april-2025}